 Once you have finished shaving, consider the following:

-- Aftershave Balm: It is especially important to prevent tightness, burning, or general post-shave irritation.
+- Aftershave Balm: It is especially important to prevent tightness, inflammation, burning, or general post-shave irritation.
 An aftershave balm will restore the moisture barrier for your skin.

 Completely Different Alternatives

 Rather than using one of the substitutes outlined above, consider the following:

 - Body or Hair Trimmer: If done carefully, you can cut hair down to only a few millimeters in length.
 However, great care should be taken, as an accidental nip with a trimmer can be pretty painful.

 - Hair Removal Cream: This can give you smooth results.
 Be sure to follow instructions and do a patch test before complete application onto the face.

 - Plucking: This can be extremely painful; however, if you are adamant about smooth results, then more power to you.

 - Don’t Shave: Skin irritation may occur when using another product instead of shaving cream.
 If possible, reconsider if you can just be patient and skip shaving for the time being.